TheRedBrain/beacoverhaul/README.md

-# RedBrain's Tweaks
+# Beacoverhaul

-A mod which tweaks a few things to make gameplay more balanced and interesting.
+An overhaul to Minecrafts beacons, respawn anchors, lodestones and the enderchest.